-Unfavorable changes in foreign exchange rates may significantly harm our business.
+$\label{lem:change} \textbf{Unfavorable changes in foreign exchange rates \textit{may significantly harm our business.}}$

 Several of our operating companies have transactions and balances denominated in currencies other than the U.S. dollar.
 Most of these transactions and balances are denominated in euros, Canadian dollars, British pounds and Danish krone.
-Sales by our operating companies whose functional currency is not the U.S. dollar represented approximately 25% of our total net sales for the year ended December 31, 2010 compared to 23% for the year ended December 31, 2009.
+Sales by our operating companies whose functional currency is not the U.S. dollar represented approximately 27% of our total net sales for the year ended December 31, 2011 compared to 25% for the year ended December 31, 2010.
 Unfavorable changes in exchange rates between the U.S. dollar and those currencies could significantly reduce our reported sales and earnings.
-At present, we do not hedge against foreign currency risks.